 Another step is to clear the browser cache.
 This article shares how that can be done in different browsers.

-If the issue persists, students should contact the IEA course feedback team.
+If the issue persists, students should contact the IE course feedback team.

 Tips for Maximizing Your Feedback